 Someone in this role isn’t required to be well-versed in the technical aspects of music, but studios do lean towards those who have experience with audio recording.
 For that reason, managers have the powers to hire engineers to run and maintain the equipment.

 An audio technician works to achieve the best sound quality by working with artists and their producers.
-This position requires a bevy of responsibilities which focus on the more technical aspects.
+This job requires a bevy of responsibilities which focus on the more technical aspects.
 These tasks include:

 - Performing sound checks